kristerw/spirv-tools/doc/API_reference.md

 tmp_inst.replace_with(new_inst)
 ```

-There is one exception to “immutable” – it is possible to update
+There is one exception to instructions being immutable – it is possible to update
 the type and operands IDs to use some other ID by calling the
 `substitute_type_and_operands()` method.
 This is usually not done
 directly, but happens in the background of the `replace_with()` above.